Editor war: Background

 As of 2020, both Emacs and vi can lay claim to being among the longest-lived application programs of all time, as well as being the two most commonly used text editors on Linux and Unix.
 Many operating systems, especially Linux and BSD derivatives, bundle multiple text editors with the operating system to cater to user demand.
-For example, a default installation of macOS contains ed, pico (nano before macOS Monterey 12.3), TextEdit, and Vim.
+For example, a default installation of macOS contains ed, pico (nano before macOS Monterey 12.3), TextEdit, Vim, and Emacs (Mg replaces Emacs after macOS Catalina).